centau/vide/docs/tut/crash-course/3-components.md

     end
 }
 ```

-Above is a simple example of a button component with its background color set to
-a dark grey and with a fixed size.

-A single parameter `props` is used to pass properties to the component.

 Components allow you to *encapsulate* behavior.
 You can only modify the
 component in ways that you allow in the component.